-Google also uses the RLZ identifier to track a user while Google search and using the address bar.
+Google also uses the RLZ identifier to track a user on Google Search and while using the address bar.
 The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
-It doesn’t include any personal information and it’s used to measure the effectiveness of a promotional campaign.
+It doesn’t include any personal information, and it’s used to measure the effectiveness of a promotional campaign.
 Chrome downloaded from Google’s website doesn’t have the RLZ identifier.
 The source code to decode the strings is made open by Google.

 Adobe Flash Plugin

 Although, this difference between Chrome and Chromium doesn’t matter much as Adobe Flash is being phased out for the newer HTML5.
 Google Chrome supports a Pepper API version of Adobe Flash which gets updated automatically with Chrome.
 Since it’s not open source, Chromium doesn’t support it out-of-the-box like Google Chrome.

 It’s hard to decide which one to choose between the open source Chromium and feature-rich Google Chrome.
 For Windows, it is better to use Google Chrome as Chromium doesn’t come as a stable release.
 And that applies for MacOS too.